 In January 2021, the Mayor and Council approved a resolution commemorating the historical and cultural significance of the historic homelands in Tempe of the O’Odham, Piipaash and their ancestors.
 Read the resolution here.
 Similarly, the City of Tempe’s Land Acknowledgement Statement can be viewed here.

 We’re here to help you plan your trip to Tempe.
-We have the inside scoop on hotels, attractions and events and more!
+We have the inside scoop on hotels, attractions, events and more!